How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 }

-Pro Tip: Use built-in rulers (Cmd+R or Ctrl+R in most design apps) to pull guide lines and instantly check alignment coordinates without selecting individual elements.
-This is faster than reading the Inspector panel for every element.
+Tip: Use rulers (Cmd+R or Ctrl+R in most design apps) to pull guide lines and check alignment coordinates without selecting every element.
+Faster than reading the Inspector panel each time.

 Concept 3: Spacing Verification with Coordinate Math